1969 White Paper: Response

 Opponents thought that the White Paper proposals failed to meet any historical promises that had been made by the federal government to First Nations people in Canada.
 In addition, they thought the Paper failed to take into account any of the suggestions made by Indigenous peoples during the consultations while the paper was drafted.
-The Paper did not honour any of the promises made to indigenous peoples by the Canadian government for reparation to compensate for previous injustices suffered because of government policies and actions.
-The Paper had not included any proposal for meaningful Aboriginal participation in public policymaking.
+The Paper did not honour any of the promises made to Indigenous peoples by the Canadian government for reparations to compensate for previous injustices suffered because of government policies and actions.
+The Paper also did not include any proposal for meaningful Aboriginal participation in public policymaking.

 A major First Nations grievance about the White Paper was the sweeping claim that the Canadian state would change their entire status without being allowed any input.
-The way that Chrétien had invited First Nations leaders to Ottawa to consult them in May 1969 and a month later introduced the White Paper, whose conclusions were the opposite of what they had wanted, was seen by them as a betrayal.
+The way that Chrétien had invited First Nations leaders to Ottawa to consult them in May 1969 and a month later introduced the White Paper, whose conclusions were the opposite of what they had wanted, was seen as a betrayal.
 The White Paper was seen by First Nations as an arrogant document, with the state declaring that it knew better about what was good for them than they did themselves.
 Also, the White Paper gave only the most limited recognition to First Nations land claims and implied that would be no more land claims, as it argued the First Nations peoples would become part of Canadian society and would own land as individuals, just like anyone else.
-Given the number of unsettled land claims, most notably in British Columbia, where the Crown had never signed treaties covering land claims with any of the First Nations peoples, that aspect of the White Paper was considered provocative.

 Although the White Paper recognized past policy failures by the federal government and the socio-economic situation of Aboriginal peoples, it was seen by many Aboriginal peoples as the latest in a series of attempts at cultural assimilation.
 Aboriginal leaders were outraged that their demands for amendment of the Indian Act during the consultations had been largely ignored and met with a proposal for abolishment.
-The band chiefs who had traditionally benefited from the Indian Act were opposed to the White Paper, especially since the end of the reserves that was proposed by the White Paper would also meant the end of their power.
 The scholar Gordon Gibson noted that many Indians had become accustomed to the reserve system and so attached to it despite its many "defects" and were thus stunned by the news of its proposed abolition, which would mean a complete alternation in their way of life.